Why study Language, Culture and Communication at Warwick?

 Year Two offers modules such as Culture and Interpersonal Relations; Linguistics: Typology & Discourse Analysis; Intercultural Business Communication; Sociolinguistics and both Qualitative and Quantitative Research.

-In Years Three/Four you could choose from Evaluating and Planning Research; Professional Communication and Careers; English Across Cultures and Organisational Communication in International Business.
+In Year Three you could choose from Evaluating and Planning Research; Professional Communication and Careers; English Across Cultures and Organisational Communication in International Business.
 You will also have the opportunity to complete a Dissertation.

 What careers can a Warwick degree in Language, Culture and Communication lead to?